Manual therapy: Use and method

 In Pakistan, Western Europe, North America and Australasia, manual therapy is usually practiced by members of specific health care professions (e.g. Chiropractors, Occupational Therapists, Osteopaths, Osteopathic physicians, Physiotherapists/Physical Therapists, Massage Therapists and Physiatrists).
 However, some lay practitioners (not members of a structured profession), such as bonesetters also provide some forms of manual therapy.

+How to apply a specific modality of manual therapy is mainly dependent on the client's acute or chronic condition, age, and level of pain.
+The goal of massage and manual therapy is to render the appropriate treatment to optimize the body's own healing potential, whilst being specific to the client's condition.
+The underlying goal is to produce profound relaxation during the techniques for increased results.

 A survey released in May 2004 by the National Center for Complementary and Integrative Health focused on who used complementary and alternative medicine (CAM), what was used, and why it was used in the United States by adults during 2002.
 Massage was the fifth most commonly use CAM in the United States in 2007.